dwf/rescued-scipy-wiki/SciPyPackages/Sparse.rst

 sparse from dense
 ~~~~~~~~~~~~~~~~~

-  There are several ways to construct a sparse matrices in SciPy_.
-The simplest method is to pass a dense NumPy_ ``matrix`` or two-dimensional ``ndarray`` to the desired sparse matrix constructor:
+  There are several ways to construct a sparse matrices in SciPy.
+The simplest method is to pass a dense NumPy ``matrix`` or two-dimensional ``ndarray`` to the desired sparse matrix constructor:

   ::